 Plotting Rose’s Law

-Bringing the chart up to date though their latest processor, the D-Wave 2X, released in June 2015 broke the 1,000 qubit barrier, so while it’s slightly behind the curve it’s not far.
+Bringing the chart up to date though their latest processor, the D-Wave 2X, which was released in June 2015 broke the 1,000 qubit barrier, so while it’s slightly behind the curve it’s not far.
 The $15 million processor was subsequently snapped up by organisations as wide ranging as Google, NASA, USC and Los Alamos who then went on to demonstrate that the new processor was 100 million times faster than classical computers at solving what we term “Optimization” problems which, on the surface at least appear to be quantum computing’s application sweet spot.

 Optimization problems are just how they sound – imagine you are building a house, and have a list of things you want to have in your house but you can’t afford everything on your list because you are constrained by a budget.
 What you really want to work out is the combination of items which gives you the best value for your money.
 That is an optimization problem and they come in all shapes and sizes and span thousands of domains including systems design, mission planning, airline scheduling, financial analysis, web search, cancer radiotherapy and many more.